Schayera baiulus: Taxonomy

 Schayer's grasshopper was initially found in 1842 by Aldolphus Schayer.
 Aldolphus Schayer was a superintendent of the far northwest, pastoral Van Diemen's Land Company property.
 The specimens Aldolphus Schayer found were on the pastoral Van Diemen's Land Company property in Woolnorth, Tasmania.
 Aldolphus Schayer found 3 confirmed specimens of the Schayera baiulus, all of which were female with no males found.

-The Schayera baiulus was not found again until the 9th of October 1988 when E. J. Zurcher and C. A. Gilbert collected a deceased male nymph Schayera baiulus on behalf of KHL Key.
+The Schayera baiulus was not found again until 9 October 1988 when E. J. Zurcher and C. A. Gilbert collected a deceased male nymph Schayera baiulus on behalf of KHL Key.
 Key recognised the deceased specimen as a rare and endangered Scahyera baiulus and concluded that the species must be endemic to Tasmania and was not yet extinct or restricted in locale to northwest Tasmania near Rushy Lagoon.
 A deceased young male nymph grasshopper was found near Rushy Lagoon and a live female Schayer's grasshopper was found near Cape Grim.

-Key personally found and identified the live female Schayera baiulus nymph at Woolnorth station near Rushy Lagoon on the 15th of November 1988.
+Key personally found and identified the live female Schayera baiulus nymph at Woolnorth station near Rushy Lagoon on 15 November 1988.
 After finding the female nymph, Key and his group returned to the area where the male nymph was found by E. J. Zurcher and C. A. Gilbert.
 Key and his companions searched for several days between 10 and 14 January 1989 with no result of finding another specimen of the Schayera baiulus.